Overcoming overthinking and analysis paralysis

 We all recognise this indecision, which is why we love the play.
 But the living death that Hamlet achieves by not taking action is worse than the actual death he suffers anyway.
 By overthinking, Hamlet accomplishes nothing and the play becomes a tragedy in the truest sense.

-In this time of change, just like Hamlet, we often don’t know for certain what has happened, and we can’t predict what is going to happen or whether our actions will succeed.
-And all ways forward are likely to be difficult, so we all have the potential to become like Hamlet.
+In this time of change, just like Hamlet, we often don’t know for certain what has happened, what is going to happen, or whether our actions will succeed.
+And all ways forward are likely to be difficult.

-But if we overthink our options then events will move on around us and we too will achieve nothing.
+So we all have the potential to become like Hamlet.
+And if we overthink our options then events will move on around us and we too will achieve nothing.

 As Charlie Chaplin said,